holman/dotfiles/README.md

           Interactive configuration can include aliases, color output, prompt configuration, or anything else that should only be loaded when a user is interacting with Zsh.
-        - **topic/\*completion.zsh**: Any file ending with
+        - **topic/*completion.zsh**: Any `completion.zsh` file is
-          `completion.zsh` is loaded last for interactive shells only.
+          loaded last for interactive shells only.
 They are expected to setup autocomplete.
     - Login configuration (i.e., `.zprofile`, `.zlogin`, `.zlogout`)
-        - **topic/\*profile.zsh**: Any file ending with `profile.zsh` is
+        - **topic/profile.zsh**: Any `profile.zsh` file is loaded for
-          loaded for login shells only.
+          login shells only.
 Unlike `.zlogin`, these files are loaded before the interactive files above are loaded.
-        - **topic/\*login.zsh**: Any file ending in `login.zsh` is
+        - **topic/login.zsh**: Any `login.zsh` file is loaded for login
-          loaded for login shells only.
+          shells only.
 Unlike `.zprofile`, they are loaded after your interactive files are loaded above.
 This is the ideal place to put anything you want to see when you start up a new login shell (e.g., cowsay, date, todo, fortune).
-        - **topic/\*logout.zsh**: Any file ending in `logout.zsh` is
+        - **topic/logout.zsh**: Any `logout.zsh` file is loaded for
-          loaded for login shells only and only when you exit/logout the shell.
+          login shells only and only when you exit/logout the shell.
 - **topic/install.sh**: Any file named `install.sh` is executed when you run `script/install`.
 To avoid being loaded automatically, its extension is `.sh`, not `.zsh`.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

 ## install